 The death-penalty is inflicted for literary treason for the first time in 21 AD.
 Two years later, the poet Aelius Saturninus is hurled to death from the Capitol Hill for “reciting improper verses about the emperor”.

 25 BC: The case against Cremutius Cordus

-One of the mosst infamous trials of Ancient history unfolds in 25 AD.
+One of the most infamous trials of the Ancient world unfolds in 25 AD.
 The republican historian Aulus Cremutius Cordus stands accused of literary treason.
-His crime is a historical treatise referring to Caesar’s two assassins, Brutus and Cassius, as the ‘last Romans’.
+His crime is writing pro-republican history.
+His treatise refers to Caesar’s two assassins, Brutus and Cassius, as the ‘last Romans’.

 Episode III: The Age of Persecution

 Why did the polytheist Ancient Romans persecute the followers of the new Jewish sect of “Christians” in the first three centuries AD”?
 How high was the price that Christians had to pay for casting away their ancient religious traditions for the belief in salvation through Jesus Christ?
 Did Roman Emperor Constantine end religious intolerance with the Edict of Milan?
 And why did the Christians persecute the pagans – and each other – once Christianity became the state religion of the Roman Empire?
 Why were temples and libraries destroyed and the female mathematician Hypatia killed by violent mobs?
 And did Emperor Justinian really end antiquity when he closed the Academy in Athens?

 Find out when we discover how religious persecution and violence impacted lives, learning, and liberty of conscience in the period from the trial of Jesus to the age of Justinian.
 The Age of Persecution.
 That’s episode III of “Clear and Present Danger: A History of Free Speech”.

 c.
 5 BC – 33 AD: Jesus of Nazareth